riyakalburgi/Monohuman---Animatable-Human/README.md

    <img width="946" alt="image" src="https://github.com/riyakalburgi/Monohuman---Animatable-Human/assets/56675842/c713d1f4-5d70-4836-9dc7-f09827a3ac71">
    Might have to update the path here, depending on where the Monohuman-main folder is placed within your drive.

 Note: This code includes the whole pipeline for pre-processing, training, and rendering.
-To complete any part of the process, you must uncomment certain blocks in order.
-Currently, we have the pre-processed data and the trained model in the folder.
-Re-running the pre-processing/training takes many hours and may override it.
-However, you can generate the animations without overriding if needed.
-You can view our outputs in Outputs folder.
+To complete the entire pipeline, uncomment the specified blocks in the Monohuman-Avatar.ipynb code.
+This will take several hours.

 3. Run the **Monohuman-Animation.ipynb** file in Google Colab: This files generates the animation for the avatar and based on the text input animation provided.